TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 # TODO

 - Nicer frontend (Assigned to Hels15)
-- Add some default questions to the database
-- should probably have an easy command line switch between local and remote database
 - should probably not clear the database every time the program runs
 - basic password check to avoid two people using the same username
 - Support difficulty
 - Support voting up good questions
 - User database needs to keep track of:
 - - Entered questions uuid, to be able to calculate a score for submiting good questions
-- - correctly answered question uuids, to be able to calculate a score
-- - incorrectly answered question uuids, to be able to calculate a score
-- When returning a question (Assigned to Sintani):
-- - Sort by vote, returning highly voted questions first
-- - Ensure the user has not already answered

 # Tower Tupilaqs
 ![Tupilaqs in Paris](images/tower-tupilaqs-paris.jpg)